Modern Greek ‘artistic’ music: schools, movements, interactions

 Disclaimer

-The article below was originally written in the form of an undergraduate assignment for the Greek Open University in 2008, during a period when the author's academic skills were still under development.
-Although the quality of this article does not match the quality of later examples of the same author's work, it is written in a thorough manner and contains useful information to nowadays students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.
+The article below was originally written as an undergraduate assignment for the Greek Open University in 2008, during a period when the author’s academic skills were still developing.
+Although the quality of this article does not match that of later examples of the same author’s work, it is written in a thorough manner and contains useful information for students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.

-The reader needs to be warned that the original assignment, on which this article was based on, was written in Greek and was intended to be read by specialised academics.
-Despite the author's best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
-The author recommends that for any unknown words or specialised vocabulary, the readers should refer to the web for additional information.
+The reader needs to be warned that the original assignment, on which this article was based, was written in Greek and was intended to be read by specialised academics.
+Despite the author’s best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
+The author recommends that readers consult the web for additional information on any unfamiliar words or specialised vocabulary.

-The author admits that the bibliography for this article is limited, matching the requirements of an undergraduate assignment of this level.
-The author did not include any additional bibliography during the translation of his work in English due to time and access limitations.
+The author admits that the bibliography for this article is limited, as required for an undergraduate assignment of this level.
+The author did not include any additional bibliography during the translation of his work into English due to time and access limitations.
 It must also be noted that the original bibliography for this article was studied from translated copies in Greek; therefore, the page numbers suggested in the citations below match the page numbers of the translated copies and not the original volumes.

 Introduction

 The second section focuses on Heptanesian ‘artistic’ music production in the 18th and 19th centuries.
-It discuses its most characteristic features in relation to the geography, the music education system, and the most prominent political and ideological ideas, which circulated in the Venetian-occupied Heptanese islands.
+It discusses its most characteristic features in relation to the geography, the music education system, and the most prominent political and ideological ideas, which circulated in the Venetian-occupied Heptanese islands.

-The third section explores the evolution of ‘artistic’ music in the newly-funded Greek State between the 19th and early 20th centuries.
+The third section explores the evolution of ‘artistic’ music in the newly funded Greek State between the 19th and early 20th centuries.
 This section focuses on the ideology of the modern Greek nation-state and the establishment of a rigid National identity through music, particularly by urban composers who worked in the state’s new capital city, Athens.

-The forth section presents an overview of the evolution of modern Greek ‘artistic’ music during the late 20th century, focusing on the changes and the diversions from the patterns noted in earlier periods.
+The fourth section presents an overview of the evolution of modern Greek ‘artistic’ music during the late 20th century, focusing on the changes and the diversions from the patterns noted in earlier periods.
 The final section presents a brief summary in relation to the Heptanesian, National and Modern Schools of Greek ‘artistic’ music.
 It compares and correlates the above Schools and comments on their most important similarities and differences.

 The definition of ‘artistic’ music

-there were many ecclesiastic and cosmic creations, which were codified and preserved according to the semiotic by Chrysanthus (Xanthoudakis 199, 245-6).
+There were many ecclesiastic and cosmic creations, which were codified and preserved according to the semiotic by Chrysanthus (Xanthoudakis 199, 245-6).

 The Heptanesian musical pursuits

 Other important Heptanesian composers did not necessarily belong to the Circle of Mantzaros.
-George Labelet (1875-1945), for example, was heavily influenced by the music experimentations of the early 20th century, which were popular in Athens.
-During that time, ‘artistic’ music was influenced by the ideas of Manolis Kalomoires (1883-1962), who believed in the composition of National music based on Russian and Scandinavian (Wagnerian) prototypes.
+George Labelet (1875-1945), for example, was heavily influenced by the musical experimentation of the early 20th century, which was popular in Athens.
+During that time, ‘artistic’ music was influenced by the ideas of Manolis Kalomoires (1883-1962), who believed in composing National music based on Russian and Scandinavian (Wagnerian) prototypes.
 George Labelet (1875-1945) expressed significant doubts on this specific approach.
 Nikolaos Tzanes-Metaxas (1825-1907) from the island of Cephallonia wrote a series of patriotic songs, such as Hail People of the (Ω, Λαέ της Επτανήσου) Heptanese, Greeks - Do Not Be Afraid (Μη Φοβείσθε Γραικοί), Greek Slaves (Έλληνες Δούλοι), Hymn to the Greek Flag (Ύμνος προς την Ελληνικήν Σημαίαν), etc. Spyridon Philiskos Samaras (1861-1917) from the island of Corfu lived primarily in Athens and composed operas, some of which were presented at the Teatro alla Scala in Milan.
-In 1896 he composed the Olympic Hymn based on the verses of the poem Ancient Immortal Spirit (Αρχαίο Πνεύμα Αθάνατο) by Kostis Palamas (1859-1943).
+In 1896, he composed the Olympic Hymn based on the verses of the poem Ancient Immortal Spirit (Αρχαίο Πνεύμα Αθάνατο) by Kostis Palamas (1859-1943).
 It is important to note that Samaras attracted negative and unfair criticism by Manolis Kalomoires, who used to undermine his work by calling him “an Italian composer” (Romanou 2003, 390-2).

 ‘Artistic’ music in the modern Greek state